 Part of creating a residential campus, according to the imperative, is to "create robust student life programming to enrich the life of the University.'
 Dr. Dub Oliver, vice president for student life, said 83 percent of Baylor students are involved year "feel more closely tied to in at least one student organithe Baylor experience and their zation.
 "While (organizations) are not a physical home," Oliver said, "they create relationships with people that are a home for them.
-Oliver said Baylor student life is unique because "all of what you experience at Baylor is a learning experience; it is not divided into classroom experience and everything else."
+Oliver said Baylor student life is unique because "all of what you experience at Baylor is ence and everything else."